Manage Synchronization Domain Entities

 @ domainManager1.setup.bootstrap_domain(Seq(sequencer1), Seq(mediator1))

-At this point a participant should be able to connect to a sequencer and operate on that domain:
+At this point a participant should be able to connect to a sequencer and operate on that sync domain:

 @ participant1.domains.connect_local(sequencer1)